fuul-protocol/protocol-contracts/docs/index.md

 - `amount` must be greater than zero.
 - Only admins can deposit.
-- Token currency must be accepted in {Fuul Manager}_
+- Token currency must be accepted in {Fuul Manager}
+- Currency must be the address zero (nativa token) or ERC20._

 ### depositNFTToken